MetPX/sarracenia/docs/source/Reference/sr3_post.1.rst

 The **url** option sets the protocol, credentials, host and port under which the product can be fetched.

-The AMQP announcememet is made of the three fields, the announcement time, this **url** value and the given **path** to which was withdrawn from the *base_dir* if necessary.
+The AMQP announcememet is made of the three fields, the notification message time, this **url** value and the given **path** to which was withdrawn from the *base_dir* if necessary.

-The concatenation of the two last fields of the announcement defines what the subscribers will use to download the product.
+The concatenation of the two last fields of the notification message defines what the subscribers will use to download the product.

 reset